PiBrewing/cbpi4-DependentActor/README.md

 ### Changelog

+- 02.04.23: (0.0.5) Fixed bug in conditional actor as the target actor was switched on with 0 power
 - 11.03.23: (0.0.4) Fixed Bugs in dependent actor and added conditional actor
 - (0.0.1) Initial commit, Testing of port